ccb012100/dev-notes/linux.md

 - `:wq` - save file and exit
 - `o` - new line

+### curl

+`-k`, `--insecure`

+> (SSL) This option explicitly allows curl to perform "insecure" SSL connections and transfers.
+All SSL connections are attempted to be made secure by using the CA certificate bundle installed by default.
+This makes all connections considered "insecure" fail unless -k, --insecure is used.

 ### Windows Subsystem for Linux (WSL)

 [Windows Console Colortool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/)